secretstartups/handbook/content/handbook/marketing/readmes/nikki-roth-silverberg.md

     - I keep my Google calendar up-to-date.
     - Especially as someone with ADHD, I really appreciate having a meeting agenda with adequate time to prepare.
 I check my next day's agendas at the end of every working day and it really helps me if I can prepare in advance.
 - **Focus Time:**
-    - I try to block off focus time on my calendar at least once per day, Monday-Thursday.
-The marketing team has committed to not having internal meetings on [Focus Fridays](https://handbook.gitlab.com/handbook/marketing/marketing-operations/#focus-fridays).
+    - I try to block off focus time on my calendar at least once per day, Monday-Thursday, and as much of my working day on Fridays as possible.
 I am flexible with my focus time and understand that sometimes it is the only time for a meeting.

 ## Personality Tests